Conseils de préparation

 Origin and history of honeybush

-Cultivation and harvesting of honeybush
+Cultivation and harvest of honeybush

-Difference between honeybush and rooibos
+The difference between honeybush and rooibos

-Why choose one or the other?
+Why choose one over the other?

 The different species of honeybush

-Honeybush cyclopia intermedia
+Honeybush Cyclopia intermedia

 Other popular varieties